Upcoming Exhibitions

 Angie Rangel (Barranquilla, 1994) researches memory as a poetic practice.
 Working through painting, drawing, and textile processes, she examines how domestic objects, childhood garments, and inherited gestures operate as mnemonic devices that shape feminine identity within contemporary Latin American contexts.
 Her practice positions the handmade as a form of knowledge: a method for reconstructing personal and collective histories embedded in textile lineages and domestic labor.

-An ongoing visual archives in formation.
+An ongoing visual archive in formation.
 Through watercolor, diaristic notation, and iterative study, she translates garments and domestic space into coded forms that oscillate between document and fiction.
 This methodology aligns her with contemporary discourses on feminist material culture, affective archives, and the politics of care.

 By foregrounding repetition, variation, and the instability of recollection, Rangel articulates an expanded notion of painting—one in which intimacy becomes a site for critical reflection on memory, cultural inheritance, and the structures that shape visibility.